AI-accelerated Discovery of Altermagnetic Materials: Introduction

 On the other hand, magnetic topological phases and their exotic physical properties have recently attracted intensive experimental and theoretical attention.
-Very recently, some topological semimetal and insulator phases protected by spin group symmetry have been proposed in theory~\cite{Guo-prl, prx-liu,arxiv-yang}.
+Very recently, some topological semimetal and insulator phases protected by spin group symmetry have been proposed in theory~\cite{Guo-prl, prx-liu, arxiv-yang, xiao2023spin, jiang2024enumeration, chen2024enumeration, corticelli2022spin}.
 Considering that the altermagnets are described by spin group symmetry and the symmetry landscape of spin space groups is more plentiful than that of the conventional magnetic space groups, more new magnetic topological phases and their exotic physical properties may be thus proposed theoretically in altermagnets.
 Nevertheless, altermagnets are hitherto in the early stage of research.
 Since there are many exotic physical properties that have been discovered and new physical phenomena to be discovered, altermagnets are bound to attract intensive theoretical and experimental attention in the near future.
-However, altermagnetic materials are known very limited so far~(e.g., 14 confirmed materials~\cite{liber-prx} plus 4 supercell materials~\cite{jaeschke2023supercell}).
-Hence, there is an urgent need to discover more altermagnetic materials for a comprehensive understanding of altermagnetism, thus facilitating new applications in the next generation of information technologies.
+Very recently, based on spin group theory and known magnetic structures, 141 altermagnetic materials have been discovered~\cite{xiao2023spin}.
+However, known altermagnetic materials are still limited so far.
+Hence, there is an urgent need to discover more altermagnetic materials for a comprehensive understanding of altermagnetism, thus facilitating new applications in the next generation of information technology.